vukilis/website/content/posts/2023/my-hesuvi-configuration-on-linux.md

 ---

 In this guide I will show how to setup Hesuvi (Virtual 7.1 Surround Sound) in Linux using PipeWire.
+On Windows I'm using HeSuVi for sound virtualization, so I'm decided to configure on Linux too.

 ---